 Questions we get all the time.

-When’s the right time to approach First Round about investing?
+Is it ever too early to approach First Round about investing?

 What if I’ve already raised some money from angels — is it too late to talk to you?